Euramsia/personal-website/content/post/fundraising/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: "My fundraising team in front of a 'Sanka' of the Bavarian Red Cross [Image source](https://www.brk-ffb.de/leichte-sprache/aktuelles/presse-service/meldung/brk-startet-haustuerwerbung.html)"
+  caption: "My fundraising team in front of a 'Sanka' of the Bavarian Red Cross, [Image source](https://www.brk-ffb.de/leichte-sprache/aktuelles/presse-service/meldung/brk-startet-haustuerwerbung.html)"
   focal_point: ""
   placement: 2
   preview_only: false